pallets/jinja/docs/templates.rst

 manually escaping each variable or automatically escaping everything by default.

 Jinja supports both, but what is used depends on the application configuration.
-The default configuaration is no automatic escaping for various reasons:
+The default configuration is no automatic escaping for various reasons:

 -   escaping everything except of safe values will also mean that Jinja is escaping variables known to not include HTML such as numbers which is